Lead poisoning

 A child from an old house (pre-1978) presents with abdominal pain, irritability, and microcytic anemia → think lead poisoning, not iron deficiency.

-• Iron studies will be normal (distinguishes from IDA).
+• Iron studies are normal (ferritin normal) → distinguishes from IDA.

-• First step → check venous blood lead level.
+• First diagnostic step → confirm with a venous blood lead level.

 تذكر